 Building Sign Types

 Address Sign

-Description Numbers which identify the street address of a property
+Description Numbers which identify / the street address of a property

 Max Sign Area N/A

-Min Height N/A

 Max Height N/A

 Min Projection N/A

 Non-Residential Uses Max Projection N/A

 Max Quantity N/A

 Illumination N/A

 Max Sign Area N/A

-Min Height N/A

 Max Height N/A

 Min Projection N/A

 Residential Uses Max Projection N/A

 Max Quantity N/A

 Illumination N/A

 Permit Required None

-Notes Permitted in compliance with all building and fire code requirements within all Non-Residential Uses and all Residential Uses.
+Notes Permitted in compliance with all building and fire code requirements within all Non- Residential Uses and all Residential Uses.

-Example 2124
+Example 2124 4

 Building Sign Types Continued

 Awning and Attached Canopy Sign

-Description A sign that is affixed, painted or printed to an awning or canopy which is attached to a building.
+Description A sign that is affixed, painte a building. ed or printed to an awning or canopy which is attached to

+Permitted Sign Area 10 two (2) square feet per one (1) lineal foot of business frontage, not to exceed a total of 150 square feet

-Max Sign Area four (4) square feet per one (1) lineal foot of business frontage
+Max Sign Area 10 four (4) square feet per one (1) lineal foot of business frontage

 Min Height N/A

-Max Height First floor awnings only
+Non-Residential Uses Max Height First floor awnings only

-Non-Residential Uses Min Projection N/A
+Min Projection N/A

 Max Projection N/A

 Max Quantity N/A

 Illumination Internal , external or backlit

 Max Sign Area N/A

 Min Height N/A

 Max Height N/A

 Residential Uses Min Projection N/A

 Max Projection N/A

 Max Quantity N/A

 Illumination N/A

 Permit Required AUP AUP

 Notes Awning and Attached Canopy Signs may be mounted on or extend above the attached canopy so long as they do not extend above the roof line of the building.

 Building Sign Types Continued

 Building Wall Sign

 Description A permanent sign attached to, painted on, or otherwise assembled against the wall or fascia of a building with the exposed face of the sign parallel to the face of the wall or fascia.

+Permitted Sign Area 10 two (2) square feet per one (1) lineal foot of business frontage, not to exceed a total of 150 square feet

-Max Sign Area four (4) square feet per one (1) lineal foot of business frontage
+Max Sign Area 10 four (4) square feet per one (1) lineal foot of business frontage

 Min Height N/A

-Max Height N/A
+Non-Residential Uses Max Height Ν/Α

-Non-Residential Uses Min Projection N/A
+Min Projection N/A

 Max Projection fourteen (14) inches

 Max Quantity N/A

-Illumination Internal, external or backlit
+Illumination Internal , external or backlit

 Max Sign Area N/A

 Min Height N/A

-Max Height N/A
+Max Height Ν/Α

 Residential Uses Min Projection N/A

 Max Projection N/A

-Max Quantity N/A
+Max Quantity Ν/Α

 Illumination N/A

 Permit Required AUP

 Notes